Table of Contents

-They rely on battery power to work properly, and so some manufacturers either have one built-in or require it changed occasionally.
+They rely on battery power to work properly.
+So some manufacturers either have one built-in or need it changed occasionally.

 Active Pickups For Guitar

 Then there are the humbucker-style active pickup models.
 Some are made to be very hot, meaning the output is well above that of a passive.